Lucie Vondráčková

-Lucie Vondráčková (born 8 March 1980 in Prague, Czechoslovakia) is a prominent Czech actress and pop singer, renowned for her significant influence on popular culture and her widespread appeal.
+Lucie Vondráčková (born 8 March 1980) is a Czech actress and singer.

 Acting career

 Film

 Thanks to her acting skills, Lucie has caught the attention of international productions, such as Last Holiday, Joan of Arc, Beyond Her Lens, My Wacko Parents and Hotel Limbo.
 She has been awarded at international film festivals for the lead female role.

 Her most recent appearance in the comedic role in the fairytale film Once Upon a Princess was showcased at the International Children’s Film Festival in Zlin, Universal Kids Film Festival and the San Diego International Kids’ Film Festival.

 Theatre

 Lucie Vondráčková began her acting career at the age of 9 at the National Theatre in the play The Satin Slipper.
 Since then, she has portrayed dozens of dramatic and comedic roles in many Prague theatres.
 Some of her most notable roles include Juliet, Desdemona, Anna Verkhovtseva (The Brothers Karamazov), Anya (The Cherry Orchard), and Margaret (Richard III).

 After taking a break from the theatre, she returned with the role of Luisa in the successful play Happiness, performing alongside Hynek Čermák, and also took on the role of Sheila in the comedy Just to Be Clear with Tomáš Matonoha.
 She continues to play leading roles in popular productions such as The Christmas Miracle, The Secret, and Forget Shakespeare.